LnzyDee/UFOs/README.md

 ![UFO CA None](/RMimages/search_CA_none.png)

+### Recommendations

-The first recommendation I would make for further development would be to adjust for upper-cased search terms.
+- The first recommendation I would make for further development would be to adjust for upper-cased search terms.
 As said above, if a user enters 'CA' as a search instead of 'ca' they won't get any results.
 Adjusting the code to have it read the search and return the desired results could help with user searches.

-The second recommendation I would make for further development would be to include another search field to filter the data by.
+- The second recommendation I would make for further development would be to include another search field to filter the data by.
 There are comments included in the data and having a user search by what the UFO sighting was described as, using keywords, may help them to find exactly what they're looking for even faster.

 ## Resources
 - Data Source: [UFO Data](static/js/data.js),